 Feline Diabetes occurs when there is either no or insufficient insulin being created, or when the cells become resistant to insulin.
 The glucose cannot enter the cells, and builds up in the blood, then spills over into the urine.
 Without its normal source of energy, the body starts breaking down muscle and fat.

 Left untreated, the high glucose blood levels lead to nerve and organ damage and can lead to life-threatening conditions such as a Diabetic Ketoacidosis (DKA).

 Feline Diabetes though is absolutely NOT a death sentence!

 Feline Diabetes CAN be treated: with insulin therapy, the right diet and the right dosing protocol your cat can live a long and happy life and can even go into a diet controlled remission where insulin is no longer needed.

 Different Forms of Feline Diabetes

-As with humans, Feline Diabetes is described as Type 1 or Type 2.
+As for humans, Feline Diabetes is described as Type 1 or Type 2.
+Recently, in August 2017, a new type of Diabetes – Type 3c – has been described, which is probably also affecting cats.
 It may also be a secondary effect of a primary disease or as a result of medical treatment: